NBCSN: Original programming

 Original programs aired by the network include NBC SportsTalk, and the weekly CNBC Sports Biz, which both debuted in the fall of 2011 (the latter ending when Darren Rovell moved to ESPN as their sports business correspondent).
-Bob Costas hosts Costas Tonight, which consists of monthly interview episodes, and quarterly town hall specials – the first of which aired from Indianapolis on February 2, 2012, as part of NBC's overall coverage of Super Bowl XLVI.
+Bob Costas hosts Costas Tonight, which consists of monthly interview episodes, and quarterly town hall specials, the first of which aired from Indianapolis on February 2, 2012, as part of NBC's overall coverage of Super Bowl XLVI.

 The network also added more documentary-style series, including 36, Caught Looking (a weekly series co-produced with Major League Baseball), and Sports Illustrated, a monthly series produced in conjunction with the magazine of the same name.

 On August 13, 2012, NBCSN premiered a new morning show, The 'Lights, which consists of a 20-minute loop of sports highlights with no on-camera personalities, repeated from 7:00 to 9:00 a.m.
 ET.

 In 2014, NBCSN premiered a new auto-themed reality series Mecum Dealmakers.
 It was renewed for a second season in 2015.

 In April 2016, NBCSN acquired rights to air the Dan Patrick-hosted Sports Jeopardy!
 The premiere run followed nightly 2016 Summer Olympics coverage, and joined NBCSN's Wednesday night schedule later in October.

-In February 2019, it was announced that The Dan Patrick Show would be dropped and replaced by an encore of PFT Live and an hour-long simulcast block of British sister channel Sky Sports News.
+In February 2019, it was announced that The Dan Patrick Show would be canceled and replaced by an encore of PFT Live and an hour-long simulcast block of British sister channel Sky Sports News.
 In April 2020, it was announced that the latter would be replaced by the new NFL studio show NBC Sports Football Flex on April 13.

-Past carriage disputes
+Carriage

 At the beginning of September 2009, DirecTV pulled Versus from its lineup, as it was unable to reach terms on a rate increase demanded by Comcast.
 In public statements (including a message shown on the channel which formerly carried Versus), DirecTV scolded Comcast for its "unfair and outrageous demands", and considered the company to be "simply piggish" in its demands for higher rates, as it derisively pronounced Versus as "a paid programming and infomercial channel with occasional sporting events."
 On March 15, 2010, an agreement was reached between the two sides and Versus returned to DirecTV's lineup.
 The channel was returned to its original package on the service, Choice Xtra.
 The network then drastically reduced its paid programming blocks to a more traditional late night-only arrangement under NBC management (between 3 a.m. and 7 a.m.
 Eastern time), and mainly limited their offerings to trusted advertisers such as Time Life.
 The paid programming itself was also subject to pre-emption with live sports from Asia or Australia, and fully put on hiatus during Olympic coverage.